Home » Top Sea Glass Beaches In Florida. What you need To Know.

 Best beach hotels in Navarre Beach: Navarre Beach Hotels

 Located on the west coast of Florida near Sarasota, is Venice Beach.
-This is another great sea-glass hunting spot.
+One of the great beaches on the west coast, this is also another great sea-glass hunting spot.

 The beach’s white sand and waves attract sea glass hunters from around the world.
-Sea glass colors here range from blues, greens, browns and purples among other colors.
+Sea glass colors here range from blues, forest greens, browns, and purples among other colors.

-Beautiful shells as well as sea glass are often found on this beach after a weather even such as the significant impact of a hurricane.
+Beautiful shells as well as sea glass are often found on this beach after a weather event such as the significant impact of a hurricane.

 A great time to search is after a storm, or strong winds that churn up the surf.
 This brings the sea glass to the surface making it easier to find.